-In 1989, NBC took a chance on young Grammy-winning rap/hip-hop artist Will Smith to create and star in The Fresh Prince of Bel-Air.
-Though the show worked its way into everyone's hearts with its thoughtful plot lines, infectious theme song and Smith's raw charisma, the cast of Fresh Prince were decidedly not chilling out max and relaxing all cool.
+In 1990, NBC took a chance on the young, Grammy-winning hip-hop artist Will Smith and The Fresh Prince of Bel-Air.
+Though the show worked its way into everyone's hearts with its thoughtful plot lines, infectious theme song, and Smith's raw charisma, the cast of Fresh Prince were decidedly not chilling out, maxing, relaxing all cool.
 They were busy writing petty notes in a Mean Girl's-style "Burn Book" and feuding with their fellow actors.

-As far as behind-the-scenes drama goes, many of The Fresh Prince of Bel-Air's behind-the-scenes drama dealt with the cast's grievances stemming from the actress playing the original Aunt Viv.
-Throughout three seasons, Janet Hubert failed to see eye-to-eye with the show's biggest stars and had her hand in the juiciest tidbits of Fresh Prince drama.
-A whopping 22 years later, most of The Fresh Prince of Bel-Air's biggest secrets have already been aired by the scorned actress on social media.
-But these dark Fresh Prince stories also paint a picture of a rap star who struggled with his newfound TV stardom amidst feuds with his on-screen family, record label and even the US government.
+Much of The Fresh Prince of Bel-Air's behind-the-scenes drama dealt with the cast's grievances involving the actor playing the original Aunt Viv.
+Over three seasons, Janet Hubert failed to see eye-to-eye with the show's biggest stars and had her hand in the juiciest tidbits of Fresh Prince drama.
+A whopping 22 years later, most of The Fresh Prince of Bel-Air's biggest secrets have already been aired.
+But these dark Fresh Prince stories also paint a picture of a rap star who struggled with his newfound TV stardom amid feuds with his onscreen family, record label, and even the US government.

-Smith rose to fame with his work in the hip-hop duo DJ Jazzy Jeff and the Fresh Prince.
-The duo landed a Grammy for their hit "Parents Just Don't Understand" and "Summertime."
-With great fame came lots of money, which Smith poorly managed.
+Smith rose to fame with his work in the hip-hop duo DJ Jazzy Jeff & the Fresh Prince.
+The duo landed Grammy awards for their hits "Parents Just Don't Understand" and "Summertime."
+And with great fame came lots of money, which Smith poorly managed.
 After failing to pay sufficient income taxes, Smith owed the government $2.8 million.
 The IRS seized his belongings and his income.

-With bankruptcy looming over his head, Smith had no choice but to star in The Fresh Prince of Bel-Air, a role he was picked for by producer Quincy Jones.
-For the first three seasons, he paid 70% of his salary from Fresh Prince of his salary to the IRS.
+With bankruptcy looming over his head, Smith had no choice but to star in Benny Medina's semi-autobiographical The Fresh Prince of Bel-Air, a role he was picked for by producer Quincy Jones.
+For the first three years, he paid 70% of his salary from Fresh Prince to the IRS.

 Fresh Prince almost didn't have the glorious six-season run for which it's known.
-NBC wanted to wrap up the show after season four.
-The series ending was supposed to be the season four finale where Will goes back to Philadelphia and decided to stay there with his mother.
+NBC wanted to wrap up the show after Season 4.
+The series ending was supposed to be the Season 4 finale, where Will goes back to Philadelphia and decides to stay there with his mother.
 Fans were absolutely outraged.

-When NBC canceled the sitcom they network was hit with thousands of angry fan letters.
-Shockingly, producers listened, and the show was renewed for two more seasons.
+When NBC canceled the sitcom, the network was hit with thousands of angry fan letters.
+Shockingly, they listened, and the show was renewed for two more seasons.